Home » Features » Top 15 Best PS2 Hidden Gems

 Radiata Stories

-In my opinion the PS2 generation is where Tri-Ace started to go astray.
-Star Ocean 3 was a huge bummer for me and I started to lose faith in them.
-I almost didn’t even want to bother with Radiata Stories, but the unique art style and combat system drew me in.
-Turns out it was great, and the game is still one of the best PS2 hidden gems.
-This story doesn’t take itself too seriously here.
-It’s full of jokes that are hit or miss, but I found myself chuckling a few times.
-This RPG uses a lot of traditional mechanics such as exploring dungeons and traveling to towns, but the battle system is more like Tri-Ace’s typical offerings.
+The first thing you should know is that this story doesn’t take itself seriously here.
+At all.
+It’s full of jokes.
+Some of them are hits, and others misses, but Radiata Stories did manage a few chuckles out of me.
+This RPG uses a lot of traditional mechanics such as exploring dungeons and traveling to towns, but the battle system is more like typical to a Tri-Ace release.
 Instead of being turn based you can move freely during these encounters and hack away at enemies.
 It’s similar to, but much better than Star Ocean: Til the End of Time.

 Front cover for Rule of Rose for the Sony PlayStation 2.